GLASS AND GOLD

 - Cluster politics — Join a faction with !cluster join [name]

-- Forging — !forge [recipe] to craft weapons and tools
+- Forging — !forge [recipe] to craft gear for your lattice, focus, and facet slots

 The Four Strata